 I was also teetering on the edge of a bout of depression, so small decisions felt a lot more consequential than they actually were.
 But I was spending the weekend with friends, and we had a fairly jam-packed itinerary, so I decided to set my mental health aside until I could properly acknowledge it without distraction.
 Plus I figured I could always just put Ebony on display somewhere at the store and let customers make cock jokes to their hearts’ content.

-In 12-Step Recovery, you’ll often hear people say, “My addiction is doing push-ups in the parking lot,” and the same can be said for mental illness: By ignoring my depression instead of taking active steps to manage it, I gave it the opportunity to grow stronger.
+As I’ve mentioned before, a popular adage in 12-Step Recovery is, “My addiction is doing push-ups in the parking lot,” and the same can be said for mental illness: By ignoring my depression instead of taking active steps to manage it, I gave it the opportunity to grow stronger.
 Which made it tough to remain unaffected by little things that would normally bounce off me without a scratch.

 A few days later, I was talking with someone about the goals I’m currently working towards, and they were like, “Okay, but you know you’ll never be good enough, right?”
 Under regular circumstances, I’d be like, “Fortunately for me, I don’t give a shit what you think.”
 But I wasn’t in a great headspace, and my depression took advantage of that: Instead of encouraging them to eff all the way off, I just accepted their opinion as fact and stopped struggling.